SPAAM-community/AncientMetagenomeDir/assets/documentation/dates/README.md

 - Set `NR` if not reported.
 - Set `DNE` if not a radiocarbon date.

 > ⚠️ Must follow versioning as reported by the software.
+E.g. `4.3.2` or `4.4.4` for [OxCal](https://c14.arch.ox.ac.uk/oxcal.html), or `8.20` for [Calib](http://calib.org/calib/calib.html) as in their websites.

 ## calibration_software_settings

 - Settings used with the calibration software to calibrate the radiocarbon date.
-- Specify default if default parameters where used, and if specific parameters were used report for example -m 10
+- Specify default if default parameters where used, and if specific parameters were used report for example `-m 10`
 - Set `NR` if not reported.
 - Set `DNE` if not a radiocarbon date.